-We appreciate that AB 8 has been amended significantly in comparison to drafts of AB 2223 which circulated in the last legislative session.
-In our view, AB 8 is both clearer and closer to addressing our concerns in comparison to prior legislative proposals on hemp integration.
-For example, we appreciate that AB 8 contains a clear statutory definition of a synthetic or chemically converted cannabinoid, and shows clear intent to prohibit these products.
+Compared with previous iterations of this legislation, such as AB 2223 in 2024, we appreciate that AB 8 contains a clear statutory definition of a synthetic or chemically converted cannabinoid, and shows clear intent to prohibit these products.
 Where we believe AB 8 still falls short, however, is in failing to restrict the incorporation of naturally-occurring, high-THC hemp into the cannabis supply chain at either the point of manufacturing or the point of retail.
+Technical amendments to AB 8 adopted on April 21 do not address this issue.